 1,000 kW = 1 MW

-Actual Metering Point
+Actual Metering Point ‡

 Actual Metering Point means the physical location at which electricity is metered.

-Apparent Energy
+Apparent Energy ‡

 Apparent Energy means the integral with respect to time of the Apparent Power.

-Asset Export

-Asset Export means, for the purposes of this Code of Practice, an electricity flow as indicated in Figure 5 of Appendix B.

-Asset Import

-Asset Import means, for the purposes of this Code of Practice, an electricity flow as indicated in Figure 5 of Appendix B.

-Apparent Power
+Apparent Power ‡

 Apparent Power means the product of voltage and current measured in units of volt-amperes and standard multiples thereof, that is:-

 1,000 VA = 1 kVA

 1,000 kVA = 1 MVA

+Asset Export ‡

+Asset Export means, for the purposes of this Code of Practice, an electricity flow as indicated in Figure 5 of Appendix B.

+Asset Import ‡

+Asset Import means, for the purposes of this Code of Practice, an electricity flow as indicated in Figure 5 of Appendix B.

-Asset Meter
+Asset Meter ‡

-Asset Meter means a device for measuring Active Energy and/or Active Power and/or Reactive Energy and/or Reactive Power.
-It includes both Half Hourly Integral Outstation Meters and Meters that do not measure on a half hourly basis.
+Asset Meter means a device for measuring Active Energy and/or Active Power.
+It includes:

+Meters approved for use in Code of Practice 1, 2, 3, 5 and 10 that are a Half Hourly Integral Outstation Meters;

+Meters that are dedicated to the purpose of Active Power and/or Active Energy measurement that are not Half Hourly Integral Outstation Meters; and

+Meters that are not dedicated to the purpose of Active Power and/or Active Energy measurement and are not Half Hourly Integral Outstation Meters.
+These metering devices are embedded within equipment used for other purposes, such as an EV charging unit or a small scale domestic battery storage unit.

+Asset Metering System ‡

+Asset Metering System means particular commissioned Metering Equipment used for the measurement and recording of electricity transfers at Defined Metering at the Asset Points.

-Asset Metering Type
+Asset Metering Type ‡

 Asset Metering Type means the category of Metering Equipment required to be compliant with this Code of Practice.
 The categories are split by the rated capacity of the circuit being measured or by the maximum demand of the energy transfers of the circuit being measured.
 There are five categories: